tbellembois/gochimitheque/README.md

 # Administrators

-A static administrator `admin@chimitheque.fr` is created during the installation.
+A static administrator `admin@chimitheque.fr` with id `1` is created during the installation.
+It is hardcoded and must not be deleted.
 You can add a comma separated list of admins emails.
-Accounts must have been created in the application before.
 You should limit the number of admins and set entity managers instead.
+Always keep the `admin@chimitheque.fr` account.
+Non existing accounts will be created.

-> example: `-admins=john.bar@foo.com,jean.dupont@foo.com`
+> example: `-admins=admin@chimitheque.fr,john.bar@foo.com,jean.dupont@foo.com`

+# Users management

+Users permissions are still managed in the Chimithèque application (by admins and entity managers).
+But user creation and deletion are now managed by the embeded Keycloak application.
+There are two ways to manage users:
+1. enable user registration in Keycloak (easiest way) People will have the possibility to create their own account but will NOT be able to connect to Chimithèque until they are affected to an entity.
+2. disable user registration in Keycloak (harder way) You will have to create users manually in Keycloak.
+Currently only the account `admin@chimitheque.fr` can access Keycloak, not other admins nor Chimithèque managers.
+This will be fixed in a next release.

 # Database backup